23rd January

 There is one that I want to focus on though, and that’s number four, “you shall not take the name of the LORD your God in vain” (Exodus 20:7).
 We often restrict this to not saying ‘God’ as a swear word.
 This doesn’t really do this commandment justice.

-This is an important reminder to us today.
+This is an important reminder for us today.
 If we call ourselves Christians, then we can’t just live however we want.
-We can’t do things that our going to give Jesus a bad name.
+We can’t do things that are going to give Jesus a bad name.
 Instead, we have to do our best to represent Jesus well to the world around us.

-If the Ten Commandments in Exodus 20 are the highlights, the key points, of the covenant, Exodus 21-24 then goes on to flesh out the covenant in more detail.
+If the Ten Commandments in Exodus 20 are the covenant highlights, Exodus 21-24 then goes on to flesh out the covenant in more detail.
 First comes a section on civil and criminal laws.

 Psalm 23